-redshifts and are sensitive to the evolution of the large scale structure of the universe.
+CMB photons and free electrons through inverse Compton scattering.
+These originate at lower redshifts and are sensitive to the evolution of the large scale structure of the universe.

-Quantitative predictions in this proposal are based on two current-decade space missions, EPIC-IM and Super-PIXIE [11, 12], generically referred to as 'baseline missions'.
+Quantitative performance assessments in this proposal are based on two current-decade mission designs, EPIC-IM and Super-PIXIE [11, 12].
 EPIC-IM was presented to the 2010 decadal panel as a candidate CMB imaging polarization mission.
 It was based on a 1.4 m effective aperture telescope and 11,094 bolometric transition edge sensors.
 PIXIE is a proposed Explorer-scale mission focused on a measurement of the spectrum and polarization of the CMB on large angular scales.
-Super-PIXIE is envisioned to be a scaled up, more capable version consisting of 4 spectrometers, each operating between 30 and 6000 GHz with $400 \sim 15$ GHz-wide bands.
-Improvements in technology by the next decade will enable the design of a mission that is more capable compared to the baselines.
-Therefore, all quantitative predictions presented in this proposal represent minimum capabilities for the CMB Probe.
+Super-PIXIE is envisioned to be a scaled up version consisting of 4 spectrometers, each operating between 30 and 6000 GHz with $400 \sim 15$ GHz-wide bands.
+The two designs are our starting point for consideration of a future Probe; they are generically referred to as 'baselines'.
+We will show that the Probe will require higher sensitivity than the baseline; the requirement will be determined during the study.
+Improvements in technology by the next decade will enable the design of a mission that is much more capable compared to the baselines.